|Location||Hong Kong, St. John's Cathedral|

 |Couplers||SW/G, SW/P, GT/P, CH/P, SW/CH, Superoctave SW/G, Pedal Octave|

-The new Walker was installed and opened on 21 June 1887.
+The new Walker was installed and opened on 21 June 1887, at a service that marked the 50th anniversary of the accession of Queen Victoria.
 The old Bryceson organ (HKG1860) had to be got rid of, and this seems to have caused some dispute at St. John’s: “Considerable discussion took place as to the disposal of the old organ: a suggestion to “raffle it” was not received with approval.
 Eventually, it was sold to the Union Church.”
-(However, Walker kept and reused the Bryceson swell box, and so the organ as re-erected in Union Church was probably somewhat smaller than it had originally been.)
+(However, Walker kept and reused the Bryceson swell box, and so the organ as re-erected in Union Church after 1890 was probably initially somewhat smaller than it had originally been.)

 In 1905 the organ was overhauled by the Cathedral organist, William Gould Bennett Denman Fuller (F.R.C.O., L.R.A.M.)
 Denman Fuller himself oversaw the works “and many original and ingenious devices were introduced by him to check the ravages of both the climate and white ants.”
 By 1911, Denman Fuller had added a 16′ Double Trumpet to the Swell, and a 16′ metal Open Diapason to the Pedal, and added 12 pipes to a pedal Violone that had been added at an uncertain date.